-Over the past 3 months CEEK’s social media channels have undergone numerous changes and alterations to adapt to new trends and enhance our content.
-With some bringing great business opportunities others have brought some potential implications.
+Over the past 3 months, social media channels have undergone numerous changes and alterations to adapt to new trends, support society challenges and enhance content creation.
+Some changes have brought great business opportunities whilst others have brought some potential implications.
 In this blog post, we have highlighted the latest trending social media channel changes for you to be able to plan how to efficiently navigate your social media marketing strategy around these updates.

 Social Media and Mental Health